Integration

 Final integration decision

-Clusters 2 and 12 are dominated by P5CRC bins and have higher expression of tumor marker genes.
+Clusters 1 and 11 are dominated by P5CRC bins and have higher expression of tumor marker genes.
 Therefore, it is likely that these clusters represent tumor cells that are present in the P5CRC sample but not in the P5NAT sample.

 So the lack of overlap in samples/batch has a biological answer!
 We would not want to integrate the dataset across samples because we would be trying to force the tumor cells to cluster together with other cell types.
 However, that is not the biological reality of our dataset, and therefore not in the best interest of our analysis.

-Integration Algorithms
+Integration algorithms

 In this spatial transcriptomics workflow, integration would be performed on the sketch dataset, which we would then project back to the full dataset.
 While we may not be running integration on this dataset, here we will describe a few of the most commonly used algorithms for integration in single-cell data analysis.

-In this section, we illustrate the use of Harmony as a possible alternative to the Seurat integration workflow.
-Compared to other algorithms, Harmony notably presents the following advantages (Korsunsky et al. 2019, Tran et al. 2020):
+Harmony notably presents the following advantages (Korsunsky et al. 2019, Tran et al. (2020)):

-1. Possibility to integrate data across several variables (for example, by experimental batch and by condition)
+• Possibility to integrate data across several variables (for example, by experimental batch and by condition)

-2. Significant gain in speed and lower memory requirements for integration of large datasets
+• Significant gain in speed and lower memory requirements for integration of large datasets

-3. Interoperability with the Seurat workflow
+• Interoperability with the Seurat workflow

+Harmony is available within the Seurat workflow with the RunHarmony() function, but is also a stand-alone package.
 For a more detailed breakdown of the Harmony algorithm, we recommend checking this advanced vignette from the package developers.

 The integration method that is available in the Seurat package utilizes the canonical correlation analysis (CCA); a method that expects “correspondences” or shared biological states among at least a subset of single cells across the groups.
 The result of this integration approach is a corrected data matrix for all datasets, enabling them to be analyzed jointly in a single workflow.
 To transfer information from a reference to query dataset, Seurat does not modify the underlying expression data, but instead projects continuous data across experiments.